 Huntington Home 10 Drawer Rolling Storage Cart

-EDITOR’S NOTE 1: Aldi sold this cart again in September of 2023 for $24.99 and in February of 2022 for $28.99.
+EDITOR’S NOTE 1: Aldi sold this cart again in October of 2024 and September of 2023 for $24.99 and in February of 2022 for $28.99.

-EDITOR’S NOTE 2: Aldi sometimes sells a larger 12-drawer rolling cart, which you can read about here
+EDITOR’S NOTE 2: Aldi sometimes sells a larger 12-drawer rolling cart, which you can read about here.

 As the new year approaches, Aldi starts selling a variety of organization products.
 From everyday bins and shelving to cabinet organizers and garment racks, Aldi can help you tame clutter in your home, office, classroom, closets, or wherever you need to get a handle on your stuff.